 The focus of homeopathy is to treat the child or individual as a whole.
-Homeopathy not only examines the present symptoms but also takes into account the general physical and mental constitution of the patient, past medical history, medical history of parents, information about pregnancy and vaccinations.
+Homeopathy not only examines the present symptoms but also takes into account the general physical and mental constitution of the patient, past medical history, medical history of parents, information about pregnancy and so on.
 These are all used to find the probable cause in any given case and a remedy is chosen based on the final analysis.

 The two cornerstones of homeopathy are that “likes are cured by likes,” and that the remedies are properly diluted to eliminate or minimize their toxic effects.